dgaydukov/cert-aws/files/sa.md

 FU assume iam role and can access aws resources based on this role.
 Access is intersection of 2 policies (one passed within request + another from iam role).
 So FU request access with some policy attached and his iam role also has some policy they intersect and this is his policy inside aws.

+Policy - json file with permission which you attach to IAM identity (user/group/role) or aws resource (some resources can have it's own access policy, like s3 bucket policy - where you can define which user which action should take).
+Main difference between identity and resource policy (like s3 bucket policy) is that identity policy doesn't have `Principal` attribute, cause you link it to some iam identity which would be it's principal.
+Contrary to this resource policy have `Principal` attribute where you define to which user this policy is applied.
+Generally you should use identity policies cause you can define access to multiple resources there, where for resource policy access is limited to this resource only.
+One example where resource policy is useful is when you need to add simple way to grant cross-account access to your S3 environment without creating iam role.
+There are 6 policy types
+* Identity-based policies - for iam identity
+* Resource-based policies - define policies separately for aws resources like s3 bucket policy (not all resources support this)
+* Permissions boundaries - same policy as for identity, but added not as permission policy to iam identity but as permission boundary.
+Specify what permission user can potentially have.
+So they don't actually give these permissions but merely state that this identity can potentially have up to these permission.
+So the actual permission are calculated as intersection of permission policy & permission boundary.
+Whenever you create new iam identity (user/group/role) you can add actual permissions and permission boundaries.
+The idea behind is that you can delegate responsibility to others (you can create policy that would allow identity to create iam users only with certain boundary => so all newly created users would have your predefined boundary, [example](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html#access_policies_boundaries-delegate))
+* Organizations SCPs - AWS Organizations service control policy limit permissions that identity-based policies or resource-based policies grant to entities
+* ACL (Access control lists) - control which principals in other accounts can access the resource to which the ACL is attached (so they only cross-account, cannot grant permissions to entities within the same account)
+* Session policies - limit the permissions that the role or user's identity-based policies grant to the session

 ###### S3
 S3 (Simple Storage Service) used for:
 * store and distribute static web content (cause each object in s3 has unique http url)